Revolutionizing Potable Water Transfer: The IPW Series by Pacer Pumps

 FAQs

-The IPW Series stands out for its NSF certification, versatile design options, and ability to handle potable water safely and efficiently across various applications.
+The IPW Series stands out for its NSF certification, adaptable design options, and ability to handle potable water safely and efficiently across various applications.

-NSF certification ensures that pump components in contact with drinking water do not leach harmful contaminants, making it crucial for maintaining water safety and quality.
+NSF certification makes sure that pump components in contact with drinking water do not leach harmful contaminants, making it necessary for maintaining water safety and quality.

-The IPW Series offers 1.5″ and 2″ diameter options, catering to both small-scale and large volume transfer needs.
+The IPW Series offers 1.5″ and 2″ diameter options, serving both small-scale and large volume transfer needs.

 The series offers cast iron pedestal mounted, electric motor driven, gasoline engine driven, and hydraulic motor driven options.